ODIN Deepreason™

 Parallel Perspective Generation

-Multiple AI models (Claude Opus, Claude Sonnet, GPT 5.2, Llama, and specialized models) independently analyze the same problem.
-No model sees another's output.
-This creates epistemic diversity—different training data produces different interpretations.
+Multiple AI models (Claude Opus, Sonnet, GPT 5.2, Llama, and specialized models) independently analyze the same problem.
+No model sees another's output, creating epistemic diversity.

 2